LeidyGil/leidygil.github.io/SQL_English.md

 -- Exercise
 -- Given a table of numbers and a table of suits.
--- Generate a query that shows all numbers along with all possible suits, simulating a deck of cards ordered by numbers from lowest to highest and suits in alphabetical order.
+-- Generate a query that shows all numbers along with all possible suits, simulating a deck of cards ordered by numbers FROM lowest to highest and suits in alphabetical order.
 -- The columns of the resulting table should be called 'numero' and 'pinta'.
 SELECT *
 FROM numeros CROSS JOIN pintas
 ORDER BY numero, pinta;

--- Join with aggregate functions
+### Join with aggregate functions
 -- Key ideas:
--- Combining data from multiple tables: The JOIN clause allows us to combine rows from two or more tables.
+-- Combining data FROM multiple tables: The JOIN clause allows us to combine rows FROM two or more tables.
 -- Choosing the type of JOIN: The choice of JOIN type depends on whether we want to count rows without matches; if so, we use LEFT JOIN, otherwise, we use INNER JOIN.
 -- Grouping data: The use of GROUP BY allows us to group rows that have the same value in one or more columns.
 -- Aggregate functions: On grouped data, we can use aggregate functions such as SUM(), COUNT(), and AVG().

 -- What are we going to learn?
--- In these exercises, we will work with very common problems in data analysis, where we need to combine data from multiple tables, group them, and obtain information from aggregated data.
+-- In these exercises, we will work with very common problems in data analysis, WHERE we need to combine data FROM multiple tables, group them, and obtain information FROM aggregated data.
 -- Throughout these exercises, we will learn to identify which type of JOIN to use for each case.

 -- Scenario